Controllability of Networked Sampled-data Systems: Networked sampled-data systems with special dynamics

 \subsection{One-dimensional dynamics}

 Consider a networked system with one-dimensional dynamics, whose state matrix and input matrix are reduced to scalars denoted by $a\neq{0}$ and $b$, respectively.
 Apparently, $HC$ is also a scalar, denoted by $c$, and $a,b,c\in\mathbb{R}$.
-The model of networked systems with one-dimensional mode dynamics is a special invariant of the networked systems introduced in Section \ref{sec:pre}.
-In the continuous system (\ref{con:multi_linear}),
+The model of networked systems with one-dimensional mode dynamics is a special variant of the networked system introduced in Section \ref{sec:pre}.C.
+In the continuous-time system (\ref{con:multi_linear}),

 and in the related sampled-data system (\ref{MIMO_sampled_1}),